-When you are editing a workbook, the changes that you make are only held in the computer's memory.
+When you are editing a workbook that is saved on your local computer's hard drive, the changes that you make are only held in the computer's memory.
 If there is a power cut or your computer crashes, you will lose any work that has been done since the last save.